The Necessary Steps

 You need to assess your interests, strengths, and future goals, as well as your grades, test scores and past accomplishments.
 Many factors must be considered, and we can help you as you create a realistic list of "safe" "target" and "reach" schools.

-Some schools participate in The Common Application, where you can complete basic information and prepare one essay which can then be distributed to multiple institutions.
+Schools may participate in The Common Application or the Coalition Application, where you can complete basic information and prepare a main essay which can then be distributed to multiple institutions.
 However, many of these schools also require completion of supplemental essays and/or additional questions.

 Whether you are uploading an actual document, or completing a pre-set form, it is important to maintain an accurate list and description of activities throughout high school, particularly leadership positions.